top of page

 Summary

 Once you start using earplugs you'll never go back.
-It's nice to go to multi-day events without temporarily losing your hearing afterward and to know that you are protecting your hearing while enjoying the event.
+It's nice to go to multi-day events without temporarily losing your hearing afterward and to know you are protecting your hearing while enjoying the event.
 By wearing hearing protection, you are ensuring that you will be able to love music in the future as much as you do today.

 Comments